theskumar/blog/content/software/testing.md

 Category: software
 Summary: Getting familiar with testing in software industry.

-The idea is here is to introduce you to the world of testing in software industry and provide some guidelines and things to keep in mind while you are doing so.
+The idea here is to introduce you to the world of testing in software industry and provide some guidelines and things to keep in mind while you are doing so.

 <iframe src="https://docs.google.com/presentation/embed?id=1yesEE3ScAsJ3L8AkNMTvEZfOcblBkyVVu1JG0KeCG-4&amp;start=false&amp;loop=false&amp; frameborder="0" width="100%" height="378" style="border:0" allowfullscreen=true></iframe>
 <a href="https://docs.google.com/presentation/d/1yesEE3ScAsJ3L8AkNMTvEZfOcblBkyVVu1JG0KeCG-4/pub" target="_blank"><small>Open in new tab</small></a>

 # What is Software Testing?

-Testing in it's very basic terms means, __"check if something is working as espected"__.
+Testing in it's very basic terms, means __"check if something is working as espected"__.
 There are many ways of doing it.
 Some do by it by hand, some peole automate it, some do it in controlled environment, some do it in in production, some do it themself, some ask someone else to do it for them.
-In software industry, testing almost the same thing.
+In software industry, testing is almost the same thing.

 __Consider software project analogous to your dream house building project__.
 In general, you plan for it, design it, hire people to get doing things and then in general you'll not test it while you are developing it!
 Once developed, you'll show it to someone, get it approved.
 Then you either sell it to someone or live in the same house.

-If you live in that same house, you'll probably be able to extend/modify the house as per your need as because you know how you have built it.
-But the other guy who purchased your house, it's hard and or probably impossible to modify or extend it because he has no clues when the house will fall apart, unless you provide a written specs of the house.
+If you live in that same house, you will, probably, be able to extend or modify the house as per your needs because you know how you have built it.
+But the other guy who purchased your house, it's quite hard to modify or extend it, because he has no clues when the house will fall apart, unless you provide a written specs of the house.

-Whatever the do with the house, as time passes it becomes increasingly difficult to modify/extend/maintain that house, unless you have a repeatable way to testing that your house for it's capabilities.
+Whatever you do with the house, as time passes it becomes increasingly difficult to modify/extend/maintain that house, unless you have an efficient and repeatable way of testing it's capabilities.

-Software testing is very much how it is with house testing, it's useful, most people don't do it, it's costly and hard to it and you feel it's increasing need as time passes.
+Software testing is very much, what's the case with testing a house.
+It's useful, most people don't do it, it's costly and hard to it and you feel it's increasing need as time passes.

 # Why testing is important?